-The Department recommends that the Commission limit cost recovery to the capital cost cap for the Project with the capital cost recovered being set at the costs bid by Minnesota Power for the Regal Solar Project.
-This recommendation means that if up-front capital costs exceed the cap, the Company, not customers, bears the costs.
+The Department recommends that the Commission limit cost recovery to the capital cost cap for the Project with the capital cost recovered being set at the costs bid by Minnesota Power for the Project.
+With this recommendation, if up-front capital costs exceed the cap, the Company, not customers, bears the costs.
 If savings are achieved, however, the Company retains them.
 Third-party bidders are treated in this manner, so treating Minnesota Power in the same manner is reasonable and preserves the integrity of the bidding process.
 To not implement such a cap would give the Company a competitive advantage in that other bidders bear the risk of cost overruns-a risk which Minnesota Power would not face.

-As with the Commission's Order in Docket No. E002/M-22-403, the Department recommends the Commission authorize Minnesota Power to request Commission approval to exceed the cost-cap if it can show that any cost it incurred above the cap are the result of a government action (e.g. tariff, trade investigation, etc.) that causes a meaningful disruption to solar panel supplies and market prices.
+Consistent with prior Commission decision,8 the Department recommends the Commission authorize Minnesota Power to request Commission approval to exceed the cost-cap if it can show that any cost it incurred above the cap are the result of a government action (e.g. tariff, trade investigation, etc.) that causes a meaningful disruption to solar panel supplies and market prices.